zio/zio/docs/datatypes/core/zio/error-management.md

 //	at <empty>.MainApp.run(MainApp.scala:12)"
 ```

-The `ZIO.foreach` also has the same behavior, it takes a collection and also an effectful operation and then tries to apply the transformation on all the elements of the collection.
-This operator will fail, as soon as encounters the first error:
+There is also the `ZIO.foreach` operator that takes a collection and an effectful operation, then tries to apply the transformation to all elements of the collection.
+This operator also has the same error management behavior.
+It fails when it encounters the first error:

 ```scala mdoc:compile-only
 import zio._